cybertraining-dsc/reu2022/project/cms-command.md

 ---

+Assignment:

-locate in the book how to use cms sys command generate.
+Locate in the book how to use cms sys command generate.
 Generate a command with your username.
 No commit of this is necessary, but we need to make sure you understand how to create a command.

 ## Creating CLI commands using the cloudmesh command